-Assistant professor at MIT and author of the soon-to-be-released book Addiction by Design
+Assistant professor at MIT and author of the book Addiction by Design

 Slot machine gambling - which constitutes about 70 percent to 80 percent of all casino revenue - is, according to abundant and easily accessible research, the most addictive form of legalized gambling out there.
 It doesn't just attract addicts, some scholars suggest; it creates them.

 Research into dopamine's role in the brain, are helping neuroscientists understand the temptation of gambling and the scourge of gambling addiction.
 This research may also change the way we see casinos, and help shift the debate over whether the government should further regulate slots, roulette wheels, and other games of chance.
 From the perspective of the brain, gambling has much in common with addictive drugs, like cocaine.
 Both work by hijacking the brain's pleasure centers -- a lure that some people are literally incapable of resisting.

 One of the big remaining questions for scientists is why only some gamblers get addicted.
 While most people can walk away from the slot machines, some gamblers, like Klinestiver, can't resist the temptation.
 For these compulsive gamblers, the misplaced predictions of their dopamine neurons become self-destructive.
 These people are so blinded by the pleasures of occasionally winning that they slowly lose everything.